jhildenbiddle/css-vars-ponyfill/docs/index.md

 Determines how the ponyfill handles modern browsers with native CSS custom property support.

-When `true`, the ponyfill will only transform CSS and trigger callbacks in browsers that lack native support for CSS custom properties.
-When `false`, the ponyfill will transform CSS and trigger callbacks in all browsers, regardless of their support for CSS custom properties.
+When `true`, the ponyfill will only generate legacy-compatible CSS and invoke associated callbacks in browsers that lack native support for CSS custom properties (i.e. "legacy" browsers).
+When `false`, the ponyfill will treat all browsers as legacy, generating legacy-compatible CSS and invoking associated callbacks regardless of support for CSS custom properties.

 **Tip:** Setting this value to `false` allows for easier testing and debugging in modern browsers when legacy browsers are not accessible.